Photographers

 8. Try Out Your Camera’s Different Settings

 You may have a more flexible and authoritative shoot than you realize.
 Make sure you browse the user manual to understand what all the little icons mean.
-Try taking the exact shot but with different settings to see which effects work well for you.
-Once the photos are downloaded on your PC, you can check the EXIF data under file properties to recall which settings you’ve used.
+Try taking the exact shot with different settings to see which effects work well.
+Once the photos are downloaded on your PC, you can check the EXIF data under file properties to recall which settings you've used.

 9. Acquire The Basic Rules

-There is so much information available online relating to photography that can be overwhelming.
+There is so much online information relating to photography that can be overwhelming.
 Start small by reading a few articles on composition and be open to suggestions from more experienced photographers about technique.

 10. Take As Many Photos As You Can

 Try to take at least one photograph a day.
-If this is not possible, make sure you practice whenever you can so that you avoid forgetting what you’ve learned so far.
+If this is not possible, practice whenever you can to avoid forgetting what you've learned so far.

 11. Never Be Afraid To Think Outside The Box

-If you are using our digital camera, there are costs to be paid if you've made errors.
-The world is full of possibilities waiting to be explored, and you can experiment without the risk of losing anything.
-Instead, you’ll end up learning a lot.
+If you use our digital camera, there are costs to be paid if you've made errors.
+The world is a whole of possibilities waiting to be explored, and you can experiment without the risk of losing anything.
+Instead, you'll end up learning a lot.